 According to Quick Sight data, domestic travel has increased significantly.
 Closer, more environmentally friendly and less expensive.
 Turn your attention to the local market as early as possible.
 Think about actions and strategies to attract local consumers in your country.

-Aim for longer stays.
+Aim for longer stays

 One way to act during stormy weather is to resort to long-term bookings.
 Although these types of bookings include lower rates, they provide a steady income.
 Essential in times of crisis and recession.